 Carnap’s normative theories of science embrace `reality' through a dualist separation between empirical laws of observation and theoretical laws of logical deduction.
 Treating `empirics' as `realism' has caused a plethora of academic disciplines to become increasingly obsessed with statistics.
 New methods of data acquisition have led to massive breakthroughs in our understanding of many things.
 It has also generated an endless variety of farcical intellectual bubbles, with statistically significant and mathematically-proven meaninglessness abound.
 Many disciplines have become completely crowded out by whatever collections of data are collected at the most microscopic level (quarks, neurons, chains of protein, commodities), with little to no interest given to the larger social dynamics of their craft.

-These statistical disciplines, while informative, have also led to mass confusion and absurd dogma regarding experimental validity.
-Scientific crises, statistical alienation, bad teaching, the list of problems is truly endless here.
+These statistical disciplines, while informative, have also led to mass confusion and absurd dogma regarding empirical validity.
+Scientific crises, statistical alienation, bad teaching, the list of problems is truly endless.
 Importantly for pedagogy, Carnap's dualism leaves out any question of value.
 What deductions should we conduct?
 The human sensory experience is incredibly multi-dimensional and textured.
 What kind of 'empirics’ do we consider most compelling and most beneficial for society?
 Or just for scientists?... or for corporate profit?.......

-In school and in science, I believe we can lean towards one side while working alongside the other.
+I believe it's perfectly possible in our current liberal political climate to navigate the spaces of school, and science, in the pursuit of education through the weeds of assimilation.
+So too, we should be careful as to how our scientific methods can be assimilated as well.
 Carnap, along with most positivists, saw empirics as Steph Curry’s left hand guiding the logical strength and precision of his right.
 As a trained student of math, I too can’t help but appreciate logical deduction.
 But the obsession with statistics as our only means of seeing the world has led us astray.
-We're shooting half-court blindfolded and without our left hand.
+It's as if we're shooting half-court blindfolded, and without our left hand at all.
 Surely we can take a more human approach to guide our logical investigations.

 “What things do you see?
 Do you see the things that I see?”

 I believe this humanist approach to empiricism is a healthy path toward mending our expertise crisis, by returning to a concept of academic discourse founded upon the fundamentals of public literacy and access to valuable learned experiences, teaching students how to use technology as a tool for their own freedom rather than a hierarchical machine to be placed within.
 But this doesn't change the fact that science is conducted by humans with biases.
-It's likely a good idea (following Chomsky's giant steps) to remind ourselves that intellectuals ultimately have the responsibility to tell `the truth’, in whatever shape they most believe in.
+It's likely a good idea to remind ourselves that intellectuals ultimately have the responsibility to critique outdated or manipulative ideologies and tell `the truth’, in whatever shape they most believe in.

 Science and academia should be key tools not just in the discipline of civilizing each other, but in humanizing each other.
-For this to happen, schooling needs constant critical maintenance.
+For this to happen, schooling needs constant critical maintenance, and instructors who care.
 Unfortunately, the dismal crises of modern times leave one in constant disbelief that current scientific standards encourage sufficiently critical thinking...

 On Research, Teaching, and Scholarship

 The modern professor has two primary jobs: publishing research in academic journals to meet their tenure requirements, and teaching.
-Universities pride themselves on the research opportunities available for their students, as such opportunities have become symbols to wealthy parents of the correlation between Scientism and contemporary social power.
-By accumulating top-tier researchers, the university persuades their customers that students have access to the most brilliant and cutting-edge product.
+Universities pride themselves on the research opportunities available for their students, as such opportunities have become symbols to wealthy parents and other donors of the correlation between Scientism and contemporary social power.
+By accumulating top-tier researchers, the university persuades their customers that students have access to the most brilliant and cutting-edge product, and will be trained to be the most cutting-edge intellectual soldiers.

 A problem lies in the assumption that professors who are the best at publishing articles are also the best teachers.

 Modern academic research positions place immense competitive pressures on research professors to publish within very narrow ranges of top academic journals.
 Tenure is most often determined solely by a faculty members' number of academic articles within a small bunch of specific elite journals demanding toilsome publication requirements.
-The filtration/selection of professors is thus determined by a Hegelian struggle for recognition, playing a zero-sum game of publication, with winners decided by the cleverness of potentially meaningless strawman theories and models.
+The filtration/selection of professors is thus determined by a Hegelian struggle for recognition, professors forever stuck playing a zero-sum game of publication, with winners decided by the cleverness of potentially meaningless models of strawman social problems.
 Is this valuable content to teach undergraduates?
 Or more fundamentally, does such a technical expert have any incentive to teach well, when their teaching quality is more-or-less discarded in their tenure evaluation?
-Were they hired upon their ability to be an educator?
+Were they even hired upon their ability to be an educator?

-`Empirically’, not really.
-Apathetic, lazy, bitter teachers are the norm at universities all over.
+`Empirically’ and historically, no. Apathetic, lazy, bitter teachers are the norm at universities everywhere.
 This is a part of the reason why people like me exist.
 Some of us are fine with relieving ourselves of the self-imposed ego war.
 Instead, we focus on asking how we can try to best educate our students, how to choose important readings and analysis, explain them clearly, establish fair, provocative, and challenging assessments, and provide enjoyable and memorable formative experiences to thousands of individuals.
 Personally, I'd happily argue that this pedagogical work is dramatically more influential/important than any of the journal articles currently published in most fields.

 More and more academics are beginning to consider teaching-focused paths, with more jobs lining up in response to growing student populations, creating an up-and-down of supply and demand with uncertain long-term outcomes on our relative wages.
 While these jobs typically don’t offer any form of tenure track, that does not relieve the fundamental responsibility of intellectuals.
 While we are not evaluated on publication criteria, we are still acting within assimilating institutions that legitimate class divides, perpetuating elitist practices of on-average little to no social value.
 This extends the responsibility of instructors not just to `tell the truth', but to constantly ask which truths are actually worth spending so much time telling.
 It is necessary to maintain active studiousness, to understand our discipline within a variety of historical contexts, and generally care about what we are doing.
 These are not naive concerns, these are fundamental responsibilities.
-Instructors must persist as humane students.
+To actively be a humane instructor is to remain a student of humanity.

 On Economics and Social Studies

 Now we can finally discuss the discipline that I have most studied, that you likely have as well.
-If you've followed the whole discussion, you can see we are approaching a critically philosophical approach to the dismal science.
+If you've followed the whole discussion, you can see that I take a critically philosophical approach to the dismal science.
 You may have noticed in your own observations that quite often indeed, Economists tend to need to at least dip their overly-eager toes into the philosophy of science.
 This is simply a necessary armor for a thorny discipline.

-Economic theory has a mutated history.
+Economic theory has a pretty mutated history.
 Along with the rest of academia, but perhaps in extreme magnitude, Economics has promoted the invasion of logical positivism across the entire spectrum of the discipline's mainstream.
-Very peculiar shifts at equally particular moments in time have somehow accumulated into a clear body, the neoclassical synthesis, to emerge from a collection of smoggy origins and present itself as the ruler of social science and reasoning behind government policy.
-While not exactly the clear intention of any of its' founders, neoclassical Economic theory integrates general equilibrium theory, rational choice theory, bits of game theory and behavioral economics and laissez-faire political theory among many other ideas, to claim the `most scientific' understanding of `how the economy works', and therefore presents itself as the most astute language with which to discuss essential issues of the capital order such as global trade, monetary and fiscal policy, austerity/welfare programs, etc.
+Very peculiar shifts at equally peculiar moments in history have somehow accumulated into a clear body, the Neoclassical Synthesis, to emerge from a collection of smoggy origins and present itself as the ruler of social science and reasoning behind authoritarian government policy.
+While not exactly the clear intention of any of its' founders, neoclassical economic theory integrates general equilibrium theory, rational choice theory, bits of game theory and behavioral economics and laissez-faire political theory among many other ideas, to claim itself as the `most scientific' understanding of `how the economy works', and therefore presents itself as the most astute language with which to discuss essential issues of the capital order such as global trade, monetary and fiscal policy, austerity/welfare programs, etc.

 Through the accumulation of this cherry-picked literature, Economics perhaps boasts the most amount of mathematical deduction among the social sciences, and perhaps even some of the most complex statistical methodologies.
 In terms of the complexity of logical deduction, Economics is indeed among the most empirically and theoretically advanced of the social sciences.
 Is that more scientific?

-To be extremely general, neoclassical Economics, while laboring endlessly on developing innovative `Econometric methods' (statistics) for potential use, has almost no body of evidence in favor of any of it's falsifiable assumptions.
-Humans are irrational, markets are not inseparable from politics and militant violence, and thus they do not equilibrate, human behavior and well-being are driven by far more than `consumption', and there is still no robust argument in favor of any clear mechanical relation between the money supply and the employment rate (our beloved Phillips Curve) other than the slew of models incorporating all of these assumptions at once.
-Despite acing Carnap's test, this is clearly not behaving like a `proper' science.
+To be extremely general, neoclassical Economics, while laboring endlessly on developing innovative `econometric methods' (statistics) for potential use, has almost no body of evidence in favor of any of it's falsifiable assumptions.
+Humans are not consistent rational decision-makers, markets are not inseparable from constantly shifting politics and militant violence and thus do not equilibrate, human behavior and well-being are driven by far more than `consumption', and there is still no robust argument in favor of any clear mechanical relation between the money supply and the employment rate (our beloved Phillips Curve) other than the gang of models incorporating all of these assumptions at once.
+Despite acing Carnap's test, Economics is clearly not behaving like a `proper' science, completely free from being subject to any sort of empirical Laws of Nature.
 We have beautiful models, like Legos or airplane figurines or Gundam or snow globes, but do we `scientifically' understand particle physics or astronomy or killer robot design or the Earth's ecology, by playing with these toys?
 Of course not.
 Are they useless?
 Also of course not.

-Very few of the Great Economists cited in textbooks ever intended on their work belonging to this strange synthesis (other than some F-twists here and there).
+Very few of the Great Economists cited in textbooks ever intended on their work belonging to this strange synthesis.
 That doesn't mean this collection of deductions and statistics are absolutely worthless, but we need some serious re-synthesizing.
-While most Economists find themselves writing more and more technical additions to the yet undiscovered but somehow assuredly predestined successful scientific application of Economic theory, no one is given any credibility working on such a re-synthesis.
+While most Economists find themselves writing more and more technical additions to the yet undiscovered but somehow assuredly predestined successful scientific application of the 'true' economic model, no one is given any credibility working on a re-synthesis, or critiquing the base level of our educational programs.
 This is an incredibly ripe opportunity for the classroom, and not the academic journal.

 But it's worth being critical of the positivist notion of social `science' of all kinds.
-Economists disagree so much about their straw men that they tend to propose further and further division between Micro and Macro, Strategic Stability and Market Clearing, Empirics and Theory, Historians and Technocrats, Rationalists and Behaviorists, etc. Meanwhile, common concensus among most other social sciences seems to be in favor of further integration and interdisciplinary work.
+Economists disagree so much about their straw men that they tend to propose further and further division between Micro and Macro, Strategic Stability and Market Clearing, Empirics and Theory, Historians and Technocrats, Rationalists and Behaviorists, etc without actually debating their fundamental assumptions and frameworks.
+Meanwhile, common concensus among most other social sciences seems to be in favor of further integration and interdisciplinary work.
 No surprises here, simply Economics trying it's best to win the delusional Hegelian game instead of thinking pedagogically.
-For most social scholars, the need to synthesize is clear.
-T
+For most social scholars, the contemporary need to re-synthesize is obvious.

-Empirics are in crisis across the board, in spades within psychology, economics, sociology, and political science.
+Empirics are in crisis across the board, in spades within academic departments of psychology, economics, sociology, and political science.
 It's time for paradigm shifts, not mindless measurement and modeling.
 How will such a synthesis deal with the problem of empirics, theory, and most importantly, value?
-New economic theory must address these primary concerns, inseparable from the institutions of school and politics.
+New social theory must address these primary concerns, inseparable from the institutions of schooling and politics.
 There is much work to do :)